 Sundance Fellow Christopher North Makes Music, lots of it, as a

-1. Cinema Loving Storyteller, through music and sound (expressed primarily as composer)
+1. Cinema Loving Storyteller, through music and sound (expressed primarily as composer and songwriter)

 2. Fearless Multi-Modal Collaborator, who thrives solving problems on timelines (as leader and/or team member)